bentomas/node-async-testing/README.md

     require('async-testing').run(suite);

-The `run` command can take a test suite, a file name, a directory name or an array of any of those three options.
+The `run` command can take a test suite, a file name, a directory name (it recursively searches the directory for javascript files that start with `test-`) or an array of any of those three options.

 The recommended way to write and run test suites is by making the `exports` object of your module the test suite object.
 This way your suites can be run by other scripts that can do interesting things with the results.
-However, you still want to be able to run that suite via the `node` command.
+However, we still want to be able to run that suite via the `node` command.
 Here's how to accomplish all that: